University: UCC

 Dr. Kinza Salim is a First Year PhD at the SFI CRT in Artificial intelligence.
 She achieved her MBBS degree from People’s University of Medical and Health Sciences, Pakistan.
 She is a gold medalist in the subject of Biochemistry and has recently completed her Postgraduate Clinical training in Otorhinolaryngology from Capital Hospital, Islamabad.
 She is an enthusiastic medical practitioner and a BLS provider.

 Dr Kinza was a subeditor in Med Hoc magazine during her undergraduate studies.
-She has experience of teaching medical students and has worked as a Demonstrator in the Anatomy department.
-She also participated at charity ‘love your eyes’, World Sight Day symposium.
+She has experience of teaching medical students and has worked as a demonstrator in the Anatomy department.
+She also participated in the charity ‘Love Your Eyes’ World Sight Day symposium.
 Prior to joining CRT-AI, she was working as an occupational medical officer in Islamabad.
-Dr Kinza has experience of teaching medical students and worked as a Demonstrator in the Anatomy department.
+Dr. Kinza has experience teaching medical students and worked as a demonstrator in the Anatomy department.
+Her supervisor is Dr. Harry Nguyen, and she will be working closely with the National Learning Analytics Unit spearheaded by Professor George Shorten.

 OTHER TEAM MEMBERS